xxshcoder/mysql_nodejs_restapi/README.md

 # REST API with Nodejs, Express and MySQL

-This is a sample project demonstrating how to build a REST API using Node.js, Express framework, and MySQL database.
+This is a template to build a REST API using Node.js, Express framework, and MySQL database.

 ## Prerequisites